chintal/raspi-backdrop/README.md

 ## Dependencies

-backdrop depends on Andrew Duncan's [raspidmx](https://github.com/AndrewFromMelbourne/raspidmx) library and draws heavily from the included `pngview` application.
+backdrop depends on Andrew Duncan's [raspidmx](https://github.com/AndrewFromMelbourne/raspidmx) library and draws heavily from the included `test_pattern` application.

 Get and compile the `raspidmx` sources.
 The generated `libraspidmx.so` in ``raspidmx/lib` should be installed to your system, typically to `/usr/local/lib`.
 The makefile provided with `backdrop` expects the associated header files from `raspidmx/common` to be available at `/usr/local/include/raspidmx/common`.
 Since `raspidmx` is really just a collection of examples and not intended to be installed, installing the built library binary and headers to the correct places is left to the user.
 Alternatively, adjust `backdrop/Makefile` to suit your particular setup.